Grasser Racing Team: Customer Lamborghini entrant

 Peter Ebner joined Grasser in the 2011 ADAC GT Masters.
 The team entered a Dodge Viper Competition Coupe in the Nürburgring and Red Bull Ring rounds.
 After the team failed to start the races at both rounds, the team ended their 2011 season.
-For 2012 the team bought a Lamborghini Gallardo LP520 from the NK Racing Team which contested the car in the 2011 season.
+For 2012, the team bought a Lamborghini Gallardo LP520 from the NK Racing Team which contested the car in the 2011 season.
 Teamowner Gottfried Grasser was joined by Mario Dablander in the first round and Tomáš Enge in the second round.
-After two disappointing rounds with only one top twenty finish, the team switched to the newer Gallardo LP600+ model, developed by Reiter Engineering.
+After two disappointing rounds with only one top-twenty finish, the team switched to the newer Gallardo LP600+ model, developed by Reiter Engineering.
 Luxembourgian driver Daniel Bohr joined the teamowner/driver at the fourth round of the series at the Nürburgring.
 The team struggled with their new car in heavy rain.
 In the first race the duo started 34th and finished in 26th place.
 For the second race, Bohr spun at the Kurzanbindung section finishing in 35th place.
 Bohr was replaced by 2012 24 Hours of Spa winner Andrea Piccini for the Red Bull Ring round.
 After a retirement in the first race, the team finished twentieth in the second race.
 For the Lausitzring round Piccini was replaced by Carsten Seifert.
 The team again failed to score points with a retirement and a 24th place.
 Grasser Racing Team did not start the final two rounds of the championship.

-For 2013 Grasser Racing Team expanded their efforts with a full Blancpain Sprint Series campaign and partial Blancpain Endurance Series and ADAC GT Masters campaigns.
+For 2013, Grasser Racing Team expanded their efforts with a full Blancpain Sprint Series campaign and partial Blancpain Endurance Series and ADAC GT Masters campaigns.
 Hari Proczyk and Dominik Baumann were successful in the Pro-Am category of the Blancpain Sprint Series.
 After five consecutive third place class finishes, the team won the sixth race in class.
 The Grasser Racing Team finished fifth overall, taking their first class victory.
 Proczyk, partnered with Gerhard Tweraser for the Navarra round as Baumann had other obligations in the ADAC GT Masters.
-Twerasser and Baumann finished third overall, first in class at the Spanish track.
+Tweraser and Baumann finished third overall, first in class at the Spanish track.
 Baumann returned for the season finale at Baku.
 Proczyk was still in the race for the Pro-Am championship.
 Title competitors Sergey Afanasyev and Andreas Simonsen qualified first in class, while Proczyk and Baumann qualified third on the street circuit.
 A crash for Proczyk mid-race caused Simonsen and Afanasyev to secure their title.
 Proczyk and Baumann won the second race in Baku ending their season on a high note.
 Proczyk finished second in the Pro-Am standings, as Baumann missed two races he finished third.